Georgia Cottage Food Law: Food Safety Training Requirements

 - popcorn, popcorn balls, and cotton candy

-Georgia allows you to sell these non-potentially hazardous foods in person, at events, and online, but you cannot sell across state lines or to retail stores or restaurants.
+Georgia allows you to sell these non-potentially hazardous foods in person at events, online, and even to retail food establishments like restaurants and grocery stores, but you cannot sell across state lines.

-Conversely, you cannot produce time-temperature controlled for safety (TCS), such as:
+Conversely, you cannot produce time-temperature controlled for safety (TCS) foods, such as:

 - meat (beef, pork, lamb)